What I Need to Know

 At the Ordinary Meeting of 23 February 2021, Council resolved to adopt amendments to Canterbury Development Control Plan 2012 in relation to 15-33 Brighton Avenue, Croydon Park.
 The amendments will come into effect on the date the LEP Amendment (PP_2015_CANTE_004_00) is published on the NSW legislation website.

-At the Ordinary Meeting of 25 May 2021, Council resolved to adopt the Canterbury Bankstown Development Control Plan 2021, which will come into effect on the date the Canterbury Bankstown Local Environmental Plan (PP_2019_CBANK_005) is published on the NSW legislation website.
-The Canterbury Bankstown Development Control Plan 2021 will repeal the Bankstown Development Control Plan 2015 and the Canterbury Development Control Plan 2012.
-The reason is the Canterbury Bankstown Development Control Plan 2021 will consolidate and update the existing controls of the former councils into a single set of planning rules for the Canterbury Bankstown Local Government Area.
-The repeal of Bankstown Development Control Plan 2015 and the Canterbury Development Control Plan 2012 will take effect on the date the Canterbury Bankstown Local Environmental Plan (PP_2019_CBANK_005) is published on the NSW legislation website.
+The Canterbury-Bankstown Development Control Plan 2022 will repeal the Bankstown Development Control Plan 2015 and the Canterbury Development Control Plan 2012.
+The reason is the Canterbury-Bankstown Development Control Plan 2022 will consolidate and update the existing controls of the former councils into a single set of planning rules for the Canterbury-Bankstown Local Government Area.
+The repeal of the Bankstown Development Control Plan 2015 and the Canterbury Development Control Plan 2012 will take effect on the date that the Canterbury-Bankstown Local Environmental Plan (PP_2019_CBANK_005) comes into effect.